Achill Rovers F.D.A.C.

 Achill Rovers F.D.A.C. is an Irish association football club based in Achill Island, County Mayo.
 The club was founded in 1986 following the merger of Achill United F.C. and Achill Eagles A.D.F.C..
 Its senior men's team competes in the Mayo Association Football League.
 In July 2015 Achill Rovers were named the Aviva Club of the Year by the FAI.
+The club currently competes in the McDonnell Construction League 2 of the Mayo Association Football League.

 History

 Early years

 In 1974 Achill United was formed by Fr.
 Vincent O'Brien.
 Achill Rovers home ground is named after Fr.
 O'Brien.
 In August 1979 Achill Eagles Athletic Drama & Football Club was formed during a meeting in the Minaun Bar.
 Both clubs were moderately successful junior clubs.
 However, by 1986 it was clear that in order for an Achill team to remain competitive a merger would be necessary.
 By the end of the 1985–86 season both Achill United and Achill Eagles were finding it difficult to field full sides.
 At a meeting in the Slievemore Hotel on 21 April 1986 it was decided to amalgamate the two clubs as Achill Rovers.